flexera-public/policy_templates/cost/oracle/oracle_cbi/README.md

 Note: Oracle Cloud credentials cannot be added in Flexera One; the [Flexera Credential Management API](https://reference.rightscale.com/cred-management/#/Credentials/Credentials_create_oracle) must be used to create the credential.

+The [Provider-Specific Credentials](https://docs.flexera.com/flexera/EN/Automation/ProviderCredentials.htm) page in the docs has detailed instructions for setting up Credentials for the most common providers.

 ## Supported Clouds

 - Oracle Cloud (OCI)

 ## Cost

-This Policy Template does not incur any cloud costs.
+This policy template does not incur any cloud costs.